 Things to consider

-- This method assumes that you have a backup or older version of the document that is not password-protected.
+• You need to have a backup or older version of the document that isn’t locked.

-By retrieving an older or backup version of your Word document, you can avoid the need for password recovery altogether, although this may mean sacrificing more recent content.
+By finding an older or backup version of your Word document, you might skip the need for password recovery, even though you might lose some newer changes.

 Frequently Asked Questions